 A: Wholeheartedly!
 Both Boards voted unanimously and are very excited about this partnership and the benefits it will deliver to our members, communities and employees.

 A: No employees from either credit union would be laid off as a result of the merger.
 In fact, this merger would provide multiple benefits and new opportunities for employees of both credit unions.
 We need and want all employees to stay and respectfully ask for their patience as we move through the merger process.

 We will remain the member’s credit union, with more resources to find new ways to better serve you.
 CFCU President/CEO Ryan Ellsworth will be the President/CEO of the continuing organization.
-Steve Baillargeon current President/CEO of PCFCU, had announced his retirement but will delay that and remain on as part of the transition team/liaison for a minimum of six months and will stay longer if needed.
-The staff you see at the branch you go to everyday will not change unless they choose to.
+Steve Baillargeon has retired from PCFCU however he has agreed to be retained in the capacity of a consultant to the PCFCU Board of Directors until the merger is complete.
+The staff you see at the branch you go to every day will not change unless they choose to.
 Both management teams and all employees of both organizations are needed throughout the transition and for the continued expected growth.
 Both credit unions currently use the technologies available today to conduct seamless business throughout rural Maine.

 A: A new brand that progressively depicts the heritage and culture may be chosen and announced at a later date after a thorough review and vetting process.
 Both credit unions remain committed to our heritage of serving the financial needs of our communities.
 Immediately following a successful merger process previously outlined, The Penobscot County branches will continue to use the Penobscot County Federal Credit Union name, operating as a division of The County Federal Credit Union.
 All other branches will use The County Federal Credit Union name.